Becca Watson, Physiotherapist

-When I am not working as a physiotherapist, I spend some time coaching the local youth triathlon team, the Peterborough Pirates and instructing in the local youth mountain bike program, Sprockids.
+When I am not working as a physiotherapist, I spend time coaching the local youth triathlon team, the Peterborough Pirates, and organizing our local cycling club's Cyclocross Series.

-I have competed with the Canadian National Rowing Team and the Canadian National Cyclocross Championships and at several Age Group World Triathlon Championships.
+I have competed with the Canadian National Rowing Team, at the Canadian National Cyclocross Championships and at several Age Group World Triathlon Championships.

-In my spare time I can be found playing outside with my husband and two children; skiing, swimming, cycling and running.
+In my spare time I can be found playing outside with my husband and two children: skiing, cycling, wake surfing, dirt biking and running.